reza-hdrm/DesignPatterns/src/main/java/com/rezahdrm/behavioral/README.md

 * [Observer](observer) - A way of notifying change to a number of classes
 * [State](state) - Alter an object's behavior when its state changes
 * [Strategy](strategy) - Encapsulates an algorithm inside a class
+* [Template Method](templatemethod) - Defer the exact steps of an algorithm to a subclass